MANI-116/gullyCoder/README.md

 # gullyCoder
-a site to learn code
+a site to learn how to code